ekernf01/battle-lab-guide/cloud_compute/Cloud Computing Guide.md

 ### AWS CLI

 If using Amazon Linux, the AWS CLI is already installed.
 Otherwise, follow these [instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install AWS CLI.
 Next we need to configure AWS CLI with your account's credentials.
-The access key ID and secret accress key can be found in the same csv file as your login information.
+The access key ID and secret access key can be found in the same csv file as your login information. **Treat the access key ID and secret access key as a password.
+If you suspect it's been stolen, notify an administrator user immediately.**